 If you have any of the above, please don’t hesitate to see your doctor.
 The vast majority will be happy to discuss them, arrange any appropriate tests and (hopefully) put your mind at rest; and if the worst happens you’ll be treated sooner rather than later, with a much greater chance of recovery.

 There’s also quite a bit you can do to lessen your chances of developing bowel cancer.
 Obviously exercising and not smoking are good for preventing any cancer, but diet has a big part to play in bowel cancer prevention.
-Eating less red and processed meat, cutting down on animal fat in general and eating more fish and fibre all help to maintain a healthy gut.
+Eating less red/processed meat and more fibre helps to maintain a healthy gut.

 For anyone worried about or affected by bowel cancer, there’s some good information on the NHS website.
 I wish you well and hope you have a successful outcome.